iDigBio/idigbio-feeder/README.md

 ## datasets.csv

 datasets.csv contains configuration for the list of datasets that will be mentioned in the feed.

-The pubDate field that appears in the rss feed is either determined dynamically from the local filesystem last modified date (via a "stat" operation), or by reading date values from pubdates.csv.

-If the "File" appears to be remote (starts with 'http') but the date is not specified in pubdates.csv, rss.php will issue a warning and will use the "zero date" as the pubDate.

 ### Important Fields